revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-By using Angular's *HttpClient* along with `catch error` from RxJS, we can easily write a function to handle errors within each service. *HttpClient* will also conveniently parse JSON responses and returns an observable object.
+By using Angular's *HttpClient* along with `catch error` from RxJS, we can easily write a function to handle errors within each service.*HttpClient* will also conveniently parse JSON responses and returns an observable object.

 There are two categories of errors that need to be handled differently:
-* Client-side: Network problems and front-end code errors.
-With *HttpClient*, these errors return *ErrorEvent* instances.
+* Client-side: Network problems and front-end code errors.With *HttpClient*, these errors return *ErrorEvent* instances.
-* Server-side: AJAX errors, user errors, back-end code errors, database errors, file system errors.
-With *HttpClient*, these errors return HTTP Error Responses.
+* Server-side: AJAX errors, user errors, back-end code errors, database errors, file system errors.With *HttpClient*, these errors return HTTP Error Responses.

 By verifying if an error is an instance of *ErrorEvent*, we can figure out which type of error we have and handle it accordingly.

-To catch errors, we "pipe" the observable result from `http.get()` (or any *HttpClient* methods) through an RxJS `catchError()` operator.
-Also, we add the `retry(1)` function to the pipe to retry all requests once before failing.
+To catch errors, we "pipe" the observable result from `http.get()` (or any *HttpClient* methods) through an RxJS `catchError()` operator.Also, we add the `retry(1)` function to the pipe to retry all requests once before failing.

 </blockquote>
 </details>

 ---

-8. Have you heard of Subjects?
+8.Have you heard of Subjects?
 If so, tell me what it is.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)